uzmargomez/master_degree/README.md

 - [thesis_physics](https://github.com/uzmargomez/thesis_physics)

     Research project about the numerical simulation of the Vlasov Equation.
-The pdf document is named `thesis_uzmar.pdf`, and it is written in Spanish.
+The pdf document is named `thesis_uzmar.pdf`, and it is written in Spanish using LaTeX.
 The Fortran code is on the file `thesis_physics/code/vlasov_sphere.f90`.

 - [curriculum_vitae](https://github.com/uzmargomez/curriculum_vitae)